verilator/verilator/docs/guide/languages.rst

 Another consequence of using :vlopt:`--timing` is that the :vlopt:`--main` option generates a main file with a proper timing eval loop, eliminating the need for writing any driving C++ code.
-You can then simply compile the simulation (perhaps using :vlopt:`--build`) and run it.
+You can simply compile the simulation (perhaps using :vlopt:`--build`) and run it.

-With :vlopt:`--no-timing`, all timing controls cause the :option:`NOTIMING` error, with the exception of:
+With :vlopt:`--no-timing`, all timing controls cause the :option:`NOTIMING` error, except:

 * delay statements – they are ignored (as they are in synthesis), though they do issue a :option:`STMTDLY` warning,